livechat/livechat-public-docs/site/content/agent-app-widgets/widget-sdk.md

 **Please remember that it's considered [deprecated](#developing-your-own-widget) and you should use the [Agent App SDK](#agent-app-sdk) instead.**

 > Our widget SDK package is hosted on NPM.
-You can get it with following command:
+You can get it with the following command:

 ```
 npm install --save @livechat/agent-app-widget-sdk
 ```

-> Import the SDK and fire `LiveChat.init()` method
+> Import the SDK and fire the `LiveChat.init()` method

 ```js
 import LiveChat from '@livechat/agent-app-widget-sdk';